St Joseph's, Doora-Barefield GAA: Notable players

-Some of Clare GAA's greatest players have played for St Joseph's, many of which played with the iconic 1995 All Ireland winning team.
+A number of Clare inter-county players have played for St Joseph's, including several who played with the 1995 All Ireland winning team.
 These include Jamesie O'Connor, Seánie McMahon and Ollie Baker.
-All have won two All-Ireland Senior Championship medals, Seánie McMahon and Jamesie O'Connor won the GAA All Star Player Of The Year Award for 1995 and 1997 respectively.
+All have won two All-Ireland Senior Championship medals, Seánie McMahon and Jamesie O'Connor won the GAA All Star Player of the Year Award for 1995 and 1997 respectively.